vinniefalco/LuaBridge/README.md

 more registrations using `beginClass`.
 However, `deriveClass` should only be used once.
 To add more registrations to an already registered derived class, use `beginClass`.
-We use the word _method_ as an unambiguous synonym for _member function_, static or otherwise.
+We use the word _method_ as an unambiguous synonym for _member function_ - static or otherwise.
 Given:

     struct A {
       static int staticData;